calipho-sib/nextprot-docs/help/learn-programmatic-access.md

 You can create viewers that integrates very easily in our platform putting them on [GitHub](https://www.github.com/).

-The following URL will match the GitHub repositry for the given user.
+The following URL will match the GitHub repositry for the given user:

+https://search.nextprot.org/entry/{entryAccession}/gh/{githubUser}/{githubRepositry}

-Please note that the branch should be named gh-pages and an index.html should be in the root folder https://search.nextprot.org/entry/{entryAccession}/gh/{githubUser}/{githubRepositry}
+* Please note that the branch should be named gh-pages and an index.html should be in the root folder

-Look at a specific case now:
+Look at a real example now:
 https://search.nextprot.org/entry/NX_P01308/gh/ddtxra/protein-existence-levels

 To start with, you can fork the simple example on https://search.nextprot.org/entry/NX_P01308/gh/ddtxra/protein-existence-levels.
 Instruction on how to publish are on the readme file.